wise water use

-- Making the most of your watering by watering in the early morning.
+- Making the most of your watering by watering late in the day or early in the morning when the sun is low to minimize evaporation.
 As much as 30 percent of water can be lost to evaporation by watering during midday.

 - Planning for fewer, deep-soaking waterings to encourage deep root growth and stronger turf.